arusso/arusso.github.io/_posts/2015-03-29-Generating_a_SAN_Certificate_in_Ruby.markdown

 request.public_key = key.public_key
 {% endhighlight %}

-### Add our Extensions

-Now that we have our request, we need to setup our extensions and add them to our request.
-This is the critical piece of this post, since our SAN values are one of the extensions we need to add.
+Now that we have our request, we need to setup our extensions and add them to it.
+This is the critical piece of this post since our SAN values are one of the extensions we need to add.

 To begin, I found the following to be needed for basic SSL certificates.
 You may find different for your needs.